doimiod/magic_square/README.md

 # magic_square
-assignment of Introduction to computing Ⅱ
+assignment of Introduction to computing Ⅱ in first year